Convert Outdoor Light to Solar – 3 Easy Ways With Diagrams

 Batteries are rated according to an amp hour (Ah) requirement.
 For example, a 150 Ah battery will deliver 150 amps continuously for one hour, 15 amps for 10 hours, and 300 amps for 30 minutes.

 The length of time your lights will be on will differ according to the season.
-The longest period would be around 12 hours, and that would be the safe general figure to use.
-Theoretically, then, if your inverter demand is around 5 amps per hour, you will need a battery or battery bank capable of delivering at least 60 Ah (5 amps x 12 hours).
+The longest period would be around 12 hours, the safe general figure to use.
+Theoretically, if your inverter demand is around 5 amps per hour, you will need a battery or battery bank with a capacity of at least 60 Ah (5 amps x 12 hours).

 Rating batteries isn’t quite that simple, though; you must include the equation’s discharge cycle and inefficiency factors.
 At the end of the day, a battery rating of 120 amp-hours should be a safe bet.